 -Dr Borja González del Regueral

 First off, Dr González del Regueral says it is not necessary to be tech genius from the outset.
-“They will become data science experts through the course.
+“They will become data and business analytics experts through the course.
 We want people who are willing to truly understand what is happening in the world and want to contribute to positive change in some way.
 They will be passionate about technology and willing to meet the challenges of today’s society, solving them by using data.”